TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/file.rst

    .. index:: single: EOFError (built-in exception)

-   Equivalent to ``p.readline([n])``, this function reads one line from the object *p*.  *p* may be a file object or any object with a :meth:`~io.IOBase.readline` method.
+   Equivalent to ``p.readline([n])``, this function reads one line kutoka the object *p*.  *p* may be a file object or any object with a :meth:`~io.IOBase.readline` method.
 If *n* is ``0``, exactly one line is read, regardless of the length of the line.
-If *n* is greater than ``0``, no more than *n* bytes will be read from the file; a partial line can be returned.
+If *n* is greater than ``0``, no more than *n* bytes will be read kutoka the file; a partial line can be returned.
 In both cases, an empty string is returned if the end of the file is reached immediately.
 If *n* is less than ``0``, however, one line is read regardless of length, but :exc:`EOFError` is raised if the end of the file is reached immediately.